 Museum Press Release

 Unique in Italy and among the most important worldwide, the NATIONAL CINEMA MUSEUM is hosted within the Mole Antonelliana in Turin, the symbol of the city.
-Inaugurated in July 2000, it has seen almost 9,000,000 visitors (690,000 only in 2016), becoming one of the most visited museums in in Piedmont and Italy, and garnering much acclaim at an international level; a remarkable goal for a very particular museum, which proposes to charm its visitors by drawing them into the enchanting world of the Seventh Art.
+Inaugurated in July 2000, it has seen more than 9,000,000 visitors (650,000 only in 2018), becoming one of the most visited museums in in Piedmont and Italy, and garnering much acclaim at an international level; a remarkable goal for a very particular museum, which proposes to charm its visitors by drawing them into the enchanting world of the Seventh Art.

 What really makes the National Cinema Museum unique is the invaluable asset of its collections and the peculiarity of its layout, developed spiral-wise upwards and structured over several display levels, illustrating the history of cinema by alternating spectacular and evocative posters, objects, film fragments and set-staging, covering an overall surface of about 3,200 square metres.
 In planning the museum layout, François Confino did not only take into account the characteristics of the building housing it, but, as he followed Antonelli’s crescendo, he overlaid different levels of perception, combining the need for rigorous scientific foundations with the need for a spectacular presentation which aimed to reproduce and play with those fascination mechanisms at the basis of cinematographic depiction.